Supersheep50/the-secret-of-the-hll-tomb/README.md

       1. As a returning visitor I want to explore the other directions of the game.
       2. As a returning visitor I want to try the other ending of the game.
-      3. As a retrning visitor I want to beat the game quicker than before.
+      3. As a returning visitor I want to beat the game quicker than before.

   -   #### Frequent User Goals
       1. As a frequent user I want to experience every multiple choice answer and direction in the game.